aukletio/Auklet-Agent-Django/advanced_setup.rst

-If you wish set up Auklet using a wsgi middleware instead of the default django middleware:
+If you wish to set up Auklet using a wsgi middleware instead of the default django middleware:

 .. sourcecode:: python